wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 = Is this plugin free? =

 Absolutely.
-You are free to use this plugin on your personal WordPress site or blog.
+You are free to use this plugin on your WordPress site.
 If, however, you find that this plugin helps to block your Comment Form spam and enhances the look and appeal of your WordPress posts, then I would greatly appreciate a small donation to help me further develop the plugin and provide you with additional features.
 Thank you.

 = How can I donate? =